MohcineProject/r-seau-de-p-tri/README.md

 # PetriNetwork

-#Introduction
-The following file is a an explanation of the MAPD module project "PetriNetwork".
-We provide a software solution to simulate a functional PetriNetwork using various aspects and definitions.
-We will also provide a set of tests that justifies our selections and proposals.
+The following file provides a comprehensive overlook of the MAPD module project "PetriNetwork".
+The project is about creating a software simulation of the mathematical concept of  a petri net, also known as a place/transition net (PT net).

 ## Description
 The following is a summary of the classes used in the project

 ### Arc :
 Arc is an abstraction of the arrows in a PetriNetwork.
-Its attributes are : weight (the value used by the arrow when activated), sens ( is it going from place to transition or the opposite ? ), place and transition (the too entities that it linked).
+Its attributes are : weight (the value used by the arrow when activated), sens ( determines if the arc is going from place to transition or the opposite ), place and transition (the too entities that it links).
 The class uses too important methods : Activate() (to execute the effect of the arrow), isActivate() used to verify if the arrow can be activated.

 ### ArcN :
 ArcN is the abstraction of a normal arrow with the regular behavior.
 It inherits from Arc and add methods to modify the weight and showing the sens.

 ### ArcV :
 ArcV inherits as well from Arc. it represents the set of "Arc videur".
-This type is always from place to transition(hence the true value used in the constructor), and to be activated the place must contain at least one token.
+This type is always from place to transition (hence the true value passed to the sens in the constructor), and in order to activate it, the place must contain at least one token.
 The activation set the tokens in the place to 0.

 ### ArcZ :
 The final arrow abstraction is called "ArcZ".
-This class inherits from Arc and modifies the activation methods accordingly, its always from place to transition.
-IsActivate() returns true when the place contains exactly zero token and the activation in of itself do not change anything (we only need the isActivate() method in this case to use it in tranistion class).
+This class inherits from Arc and modifies the activation methods accordingly.
+It's always from place to transition.
+IsActivate() returns true when the place contains exactly zero token and the activation do not change the number of tokens in the place (we only need the isActivate() method for this arc, to use it in tranistion class).

 ### IPetriNetwork :
 This Interface is designed to specify regular methods to be used in a PetriNetwork class.
-It helps defining the general outlayer of the software.
+It helps defining the general functionnalities of the software.

 ### PetriNetwork :
 This is the class that uses all other entities (except UserInterface) in order to manage a PetriNetwork correctly.
 It contains methods to manipulate the network ( for example : adding a transition, a place, establishing an Arc, removing a place...)